 The guide to abcMallorca’s recommended restaurants for 2016 in each area of the island.
 Sea front, city, or countryside… Bon profit! […] Best Restaurants on Mallorca 2017

-We hope you found this restaurant review of Marc Fosh Palma useful and that you have many memorable meals as a result of our recommendations.
+We hope you have found this article about Marc Fosh Restaurant useful and that you have many memorable meals as a result of our recommendations.

 Bon Profit as the locals say!!